wseaton/sqlmesh/docs/integrations/github.md

 ```
 4. You're done!
 SQLMesh will now automatically create PR environments, check for required approvers (if configured), and do data gapless deployments to production.

+Note: Even if using Airflow, the runner will still need access to your engine in order to delete the PR environment.

 ## Configure Custom Actions
 The example above uses the `run-all` command which will run all of the actions in a single step.
 You can also configure each individual action to run as a separate step.
 This can allow for more complex workflows or integrating specific steps with other actions you want to trigger.
 Run `sqlmesh_cicd github` to see a list of commands that can be supplied and their potential options.
 ```bash